omarrayhanuddin/codefusion_assignment/README.md

     ```
   - No additional configuration is required.
 - **Setup Steps**:
-  - Run migrations to create the database schema:
+  - Run migrations to create the database schema and `db.sqlite3`:
     ```bash
     python manage.py migrate
     ```